Sanrax/flashcart-guides/docs/tutorials/twilight.md

     !!! info

-        This tab applies to you if your cart is compatible with YSMenu.
-It will setup YSMenu as well as TWiLight, so that you can choose to use YSMenu as your game loader in TWiLight Menu++.
+        This tab applies to you if your cart is [compatible with YSMenu.](https://www.flashcarts.net/ysmenu-compat-ext) It will setup YSMenu as well as TWiLight, so that you can choose to use YSMenu as your game loader in TWiLight Menu++.

+    !!! note

+        This guide assumes your cart is listed under `DSTTi-Clone YSMenu`, `R4i-SDHC YSMenu`, or `DSOnei SDHC YSMenu` in the [compatibility list.](https://www.flashcarts.net/ysmenu-compat-ext) **All of these carts can use the guide below without modification.** If you're using an M3 or R4SDHC cart, use their respective folders to source files from instead of `DSTTi-Clone YSMenu` in step 3/4.

     1. Format the SD card you are using by following [this guide.](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)